Skip to content

 What about strength training in race week?

 Drop to one short maintenance session in race week — 60-70% of normal load, three to five days before the event.
 Skipping strength entirely for the week is fine; doing a heavy session within 72 hours of the event is the worst option.
-The neuromuscular sharpness of twice-weekly heavy work is what you want present on race day, not the soreness of a too-recent session.
+The neuromuscular sharpness of twice-weekly structured work is what you want present on race day, not the soreness of a too-recent session.

 KEEP READING — THE SATURDAY SPIN